GlorimarCastro/grac/README.md

 ---

 # Example Section
-Examples of how tou use GRAC can be found in the [examples] folder
+Examples of how to use GRAC can be found in the [examples] folder

 #Developers
   - [Glorimar Castro Noriega]